darryncampbell/DataWedge-Workflow-Sample/README.md

 As discussed in the "Coding and Barcode Highlighting: Configuring DataWedge" section, a new API has been introduced in DataWedge 11.2, [Switch Data Capture](https://techdocs.zebra.com/datawedge/11-2/guide/api/switchdatacapture/) to allow you to switch from 'regular' scanning to any of the workflow input options.

-The full code example in the [help docs for Switch Data Capture](https://techdocs.zebra.com/datawedge/11-2/guide/api/switchdatacapture/#switchbetweenworkflowoptions) refers exclusively to ID cards.
+The full code example in the [help docs for Switch Data Capture](https://techdocs.zebra.com/datawedge/11-2/guide/api/switchdatacapture/#switchbetweenworkflowoptions) refers exclusively to OCR.
 For a freeform image capture example you can copy the format provided in the [Set Config Example](https://techdocs.zebra.com/datawedge/11-2/guide/api/setconfig/#setfreeformimagecaptureconfiguration):

 ```java
 Intent i = new Intent();